 - Several medical associations’ circumcision position statements acknowledge the right to conscientious objection to circumcision, including the British Medical Association and the Royal College of Australasian Physicians.

-“Ethical (or moral) courage is exercised when a nurse stands firm on a point of moral principle or a particular decision about something in the face of overwhelming fear or threat to himself or herself.” (p.
-7)
+“Ethical (or moral) courage: When nurses stand firm on a point of moral principle or a particular decision about something in the face of overwhelming fear or threat to themselves.” (p.
+6)

-“Ideally, the nurse would be able to anticipate practices and procedures that would create a conflict with his or her conscience (beliefs and values) in advance.
-In this case, the nurse should discuss with supervisors, employers or, when the nurse is self-employed, persons receiving care what types of care she or he finds contrary to his or her own beliefs and values (e.g., caring for individuals having an abortion, male circumcision, blood transfusion, organ transplantation) and request that his or her objections be accommodated, unless it is an emergency situation.
+“Ideally, the nurse would be able to anticipate practices and procedures that would create a conflict with their conscience (beliefs and values) in advance.
+In this case, the nurse discusses with supervisors, employers, and persons receiving care (if the nurse is self-employed) what types of care the nurse finds contrary to their own beliefs and values (e.g., caring for individuals having an abortion, male circumcision, blood transfusion, organ transplantation, medical assistance in dying) and requests that his or her objections be accommodated, unless it is an emergency situation.” (p.
+36)

 - Article: “R.N.
 Conscientious Objectors to Infant Circumcision: A Model for Nurse Empowerment” by Betty Katz Sperlich, Mary Conant and Frederick Hodges.
 Revolution, The Journal of Nurse Empowerment, Spring 1996: 86-89.